shauninman/MinUI/skeleton/BASE/README.txt

 	https://github.com/shauninman/Moss/releases/

 Copy "MinUI.zip" (without unzipping) to the root of the SD card that goes into the right slot (labeled TFGAME) of the RGB30.

+MAGICX XU MINI M

+MinUI is meant to be used with a heavily modified stock SD card that goes into the left slot (labeled TF1/INT).
+Download and flash the latest version:

+	???

+Copy "MinUI.zip" (without unzipping) to the root of the SD card that goes into the right slot (labeled TF2/EXT).

 TRIMUI SMART / TRIMUI SMART PRO